Studio: Television

-Yoga and martial arts studios
+Zen, yoga, and martial arts

-Many of the healing arts and activities such as yoga, judo, karate are "studied" in a studio.
-It is very common to see yoga studios and martial arts studios established in settings that might previously have been for other uses, described as studios.
-These are not really recreation centers, or gyms in the traditional sense, but places where students of these activities practice or study their art.
+Many healing arts and activities such as Zen, yoga, judo and karate are "studied" in a studio.
+It is widespread to see yoga studios and martial arts studios established in settings that might previously have been for other uses, described as studios.
+These are not recreational centers or gyms in the traditional sense, but places where students of these activities practice or study their art.